WBWMakoto/wplace.live-auto-bot/README.md

 ## License
 Personal use permitted.
 Provided “as is”, without warranty.
 You’re responsible for any ToS or rate-limit issues that arise from use.

+---

+## Status
+Every version from this and other developers (including this) can be outdated due to Wplace's unusual status (auto end section), and the site has improved its anti-bot system